Trevor Powers: 2022–present: Return to Youth Lagoon, Heaven Is a Junkyard and Rarely Do I Dream

 On November 10, 2022, Powers announced that he would be releasing a new album as Youth Lagoon.
 He recorded the album with producer Rodaidh McDonald.
 Powers credited his discovery of meditation as a motivating factor in returning to the Youth Lagoon name: "The creative portal opened up in a way that I never thought was possible.
 That's why Youth Lagoon as an entity is, for all intents and purposes, such a brand new project now.
 When I killed it off in 2016, there was no clarity in my life.
 I didn't know what to do.
 I didn't know where to take it.
 When I had that spiritual reset, it fine-tuned my eyes and that deep part of my soul, in a way where it showed me exactly what to do with music and where I'm going."

 The resulting album, Heaven Is a Junkyard, was released June 9, 2023 on Fat Possum Records.
 The album received widespread critical acclaim, receiving a Best New Music accolade from Pitchfork and placing highly on several publications' end-of-year lists.
 Powers released his fifth Youth Lagoon album, Rarely Do I Dream, on February 21, 2025, to further acclaim, with its lyrical content rooted in spiritualism, old-world folklore, and boyhood memoir informed by Powers' discovery of home videos in his parents' basement.
-In February 2025, he announced a tour in support of the album.
+In February 2025, he announced a North American tour in support of the album.